BlackRedStar1988/intelwatcher/README.md

 A script that allows you to scrape the Ingress Intel Map and use that information to fill a database or update Stops/Gyms that have missing info.

+This fork optimized ClarkyKent's code and adds multithreading, making it run about 50 times faster for me (10 minutes to 10 seconds).
+It also adds options to update the login cookie automatically, by logging into Intel on its own.

 ### Credits

 - [ClarkyKent](https://github.com/ClarkyKent/ingress_scraper) who made the original Scraper